yandex/mapsapi-codestyle/js.md

   * Common abbreviations, such as `JSON` and `XML` are written in `CamelCase`.
 For example: `Json`, `Xml`.

 ##Variable declaration
-Each variable should be declared:
+  * Each variable should be declared:
-  * in a `var` statement;
+    * using a `var` statement;
     * only once in the current scope;
     * on a new line;
     * as close as possible to the place where it's first used.

-Each `var` statement should have only one variable declared in it.
+  * Each `var` statement should have only one variable declared in it.

 **Good:**
 ```javascript